-The first place to start when trying to find old 401k accounts is with your previous employer.
-You can contact the Human Resources department to ask what’s happening with your account.
+The first place to start when trying to find old 401(k) accounts is with your previous employer.

-If you had more than $5,000 in your 401k at the time you left your job, it’s likely that your money may still be with the employer.
+If you had more than $5,000 in your 401(k) at the time you left your job, it’s likely that your account may still be right where you left it.
 In that case, you have a few options for what to do with the money:

 • Leave it where it is